 - a complaint about a possible breach of the Australian Privacy Principles (APP) or a registered APP code at the Memorial.

 Your personal information is used by the Memorial and entities that we have engaged directly to support the delivery of our functions under the Australian War Memorial Act 1980.
 Such entities are legally obligated to provide you the same privacy protections offered by the Memorial under the Privacy Act 1988.
 That means your information will only be used for the purpose of supporting the Memorial to undertake its functions under the Australian War Memorial Act 1980.
-We will not share or store your personal information with a foreign third party entity.
+We will not share or store your personal information with a third party entity unless it is to directly support the Memorial’s functions and the services we provide. .

 Your personal information is held securely in Our Stakeholder Knowledge Record database.
-The Memorial uses the Salesforce.com Incorporated multi-tenanted cloud platform that is hosted by Amazon Web Services (AWS), located on-shore in Sydney and Melbourne.
-All data is secure in transit using TLS 1.2 transport protocols and meets Australian Security Directorate security requirements.
+The Memorial uses the Salesforce.com Incorporated multi-tenanted cloud platform that is hosted by Amazon Web Services (AWS), located on-shore in Australia.

-The Memorial wants to ensure that you can make donations and purchase online with complete confidence.
+The Memorial wants to ensure that you can make financial donations and purchase online with complete confidence.

 Credit card payments are captured and processed by the National Australia Bank's Secure Internet Payment Service.
 NAB use a 128-bit SSL Security Certificate to encrypt and protect your credit information.
 For more information go to NAB Credit Card Security Statement.
 Your credit card information is not stored by the Memorial at any time.